 November 2023 saw me take on a huge fundraising and awareness challenge for mental health and suicide prevention.

-On a freezing Saturday morning, I embarked on a huge 157 mile journey from Chepstow to London pulling a lifesize resin horse (weighing in at over 80kg).
+On a freezing Saturday morning, at The David Broome Event Centre, I embarked on a huge 157 mile journey from Chepstow to London pulling a lifesize resin horse (weighing in at over 80kg).

 The journey saw me take on various pavements, cycle routes and canal paths to be able to make it with Miles (the resin horse) to the London International Horse Show.